 1 In the context of this Resolution, “mean e.i.r.p.” refers to the e.i.r.p. during the transmission burst which corresponds to the highest power, if power control is implemented.

-2 −124 − 20 log10 (hSAT/1 414) dB(W/(m2 · 1 MHz)), or equivalently,

-−140 − 20 log10 (hSAT/1 414) dB(W/(m2 · 25 kHz)), at the FSS satellite orbit, where hSAT is the altitude of the satellite (km).

-3 Administrations with existing regulations prior to WRC-03 may exercise some flexibility in determining transmitter power limits.
+2 Administrations with existing regulations prior to WRC-03 may exercise some flexibility in determining transmitter power limits.

 * Note by the Secretariat: This Resolution was revised by WRC-12.

-1 In the context of this Resolution, “mean e.i.r.p.” refers to the e.i.r.p. during the transmission burst which corresponds to the highest power, if power control is implemented.

-2 −124 − 20 log10 (hSAT/1 414) dB(W/(m2 · 1 MHz)), or equivalently,

-−140 − 20 log10 (hSAT/1 414) dB(W/(m2 · 25 kHz)), at the FSS satellite orbit, where hSAT is the altitude of the satellite (km).

-3 Administrations with existing regulations prior to WRC-03 may exercise some flexibility in determining transmitter power limits.
+1 Administrations with existing regulations prior to WRC-03 may exercise some flexibility in determining transmitter power limits.

 1 In the context of this Resolution, “mean e.i.r.p.” refers to the e.i.r.p. during the transmission burst which corresponds to the highest power, if power control is implemented.